TomasConari/httpSqlPractices/README.md

-# Http-Sql-Practices
+# Http SQL Practices

-This is an in-class exercise we did to learn how to use Node.js to manipulate an SQL database.
+This is an exercise we did to learn how to use Node.js to manipulate an SQL database.

 My Links: